SumoLogic/sumologic-kubernetes-collection/docs/troubleshoot-collection.md

 [HTTP endpoints](https://help.sumologic.com/docs/send-data/hosted-collectors/http-source) in your Sumo Logic account, that are used to send data to Sumo.
 This error occurs if the endpoints had already been created by an earlier run of the installation process.

-You can find more information in our [troubleshooting documentation](troubleshoot-collection.md).

 #### Secret 'sumologic::sumologic' exists, abort

 If you see `Secret 'sumologic::sumologic' exists, abort.` from the logs, delete the existing secret: